 However, locally presentable $(∞,1)$-categories can themselves be organized into an $(∞,1)$-category, so it is natural to inquire whether the resulting $(∞,1)$-categories of combinatorial model categories and presentable quasicategories are equivalent.
 In this article, we formalize these $(∞,1)$-categories as relative categories and prove the following result.

-\mainthm \proclaim Theorem.
-The following relative categories are Dwyer–Kan equivalent.
-In particular, their underlying quasicategories and homotopy (2,1)-categories are equivalent. \li The relative category $@CMC$ of combinatorial model categories, left Quillen functors, and left Quillen equivalences. \li The relative category $@CRC$ of combinatorial relative categories, homotopy cocontinuous relative functors, and ^{Dwyer–Kan equivalences}. \li The relative category $@PrL$ of presentable quasicategories, left adjoint functors, and equivalences. \endlist These equivalences are implemented in two flavors: \li Working in the Zermelo–Fraenkel set theory, we have a ^{Dwyer–Kan equivalence} of relative categories $@CMC$ (\vcmczfc), $@CRC$ (\vcrczfc), $@PrL$ (\vprlzfc). \li Assuming the existence of a strongly inaccessible cardinal~$U$, we have a ^{Dwyer–Kan equivalence} of relative categories $@CMC'_U$ (\vcmcuni), $@CRC'_U$ (\vcrcuni), $@PrL'_U$ (\vprluni). \endlist Furthermore, these equivalences are compatible with each other, as explained in the proof.
+\proclaim Theorem. ^^={main theorem} The following relative categories are Dwyer–Kan equivalent.
+In particular, their underlying quasicategories and homotopy (2,1)-categories are equivalent. \li The relative category $@CMC$ of combinatorial model categories, left Quillen functors, and left Quillen equivalences. \li The relative category $@CRC$ of combinatorial relative categories, homotopy cocontinuous relative functors, and ^{Dwyer–Kan equivalences}. \li The relative category $@PrL$ of presentable quasicategories, left adjoint functors, and equivalences. \endlist These equivalences are implemented in two flavors: \li Working in the Zermelo–Fraenkel set theory, we have a ^{Dwyer–Kan equivalence} of relative categories $@CMC$ (^!{CMC}), $@CRC$ (^!{CRC}), $@PrL$ (^!{PrL}). \li Assuming the existence of a strongly inaccessible cardinal~$U$, we have a ^{Dwyer–Kan equivalence} of relative categories $@CMC'_U$ (^!{universe CMCU}), $@CRC'_U$ (^!{universe CRCU}), $@PrL'_U$ (^!{universe PrLU}). \endlist Furthermore, these equivalences are compatible with each other, as explained in the proof.